darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/frame_limit_install.png)

 You can validate it works, by also injecting env var `DXVK_HUD=devinfo,fps,api` to see FPS in real time

+## Extra info - Migrating from legacy Wine Proton 8.0.4

+For those of you who used Wine Proton 8.0.4 before, you can reuse same created Wine Prefix
+- You need only to repeat step `## 2.
+Setup Wine` to install new wine
+- Specify it in your App Runner options
+- and repeat step with Winetricks installation (specifically `msacm32` and `directplay`) and ensure dll overrides are present.

 ## Extra info - useful links